“You could look back and... realize that you had done a very significant thing and acted responsibly in what amounted to saving the world.”

 One of the World War II paratroopers depicted in the HBO series Band Of Brothers died this last Saturday.

-Fox 8 reports that Donald Malarkey, a WWII paratrooper whose testimony appeared in the HBO miniseries Band Of Brothers, died last Saturday, September 30th, at the age of 96.
+Fox 8 reports that Donald Malarkey, a World War II paratrooper whose testimony appeared in the HBO miniseries Band Of Brothers, died last Saturday, September 30th, at the age of 96.

 Malarkey was a member of “Easy Company,” a part of the Army’s second paratrooper battalion whose feats of bravery were extensively covered by the non-fiction book titled Band Of Brothers, as well as the HBO miniseries of the same name.